-Port Authority of Allegheny County provides public transportation services throughout Pittsburgh and Allegheny County.
+Port Authority of Allegheny County provides public transportation throughout Pittsburgh and Allegheny County.

-The Authority's 2,400 employees operate, maintain and support bus, light rail, incline and paratransit services for nearly 220,000 daily riders.
+The Authority's 2,600 employees operate, maintain and support bus, light rail, incline and paratransit services for approximately 200,000 daily riders.

-More changes are either underway or in the planning stages, including implementation of smart card technology and on-street bus rapid transit.
+Port Authority is currently focused on enacting a number of improvements to make service more efficient and easier to use.
+Numerous projects are either underway or in the planning stages, including implementation of smart card technology, real-time vehicle tracking and on-street bus rapid transit.

-Port Authority is governed by a nine-member Board of Directors – unpaid volunteers who are appointed by the Allegheny County Executive and approved by the Allegheny County Council.
-The Board conducts a monthly public meeting.
+Port Authority is governed by an 11-member Board of Directors – unpaid volunteers who are appointed by the Allegheny County Executive, leaders from both parties in the Pennsylvania House of Representatives and Senate, and the Governor of Pennsylvania.
+The Board holds a monthly public meeting.

 Port Authority also sponsors ACCESS, a door-to-door, advance reservation, shared-ride transportation program that primarily serves seniors and persons with disabilities.

-In 2012, Port Authority served nearly 220,000 riders on an average weekday.
-Total passengers for the 2012 calendar year totaled almost 65 million.
-A closer look at the ridership data for 2012:
+In fiscal year 2015 (beginning of July through the end of June), Port Authority served more than 214,000 riders on an average weekday.
+Total rides for FY2015 totaled almost 64 million.
+A closer look at the FY2015 ridership data:

 Port Authority owns and maintains an extensive network of transit properties and facilities throughout Allegheny County.
 This includes: